Transgender

 Many children engage in behavior that challenges the typical gender norms and stereotypes and do not identify as transgender at all.
 Nonetheless, there are some possible signs that could indicate a child is transgender or the presence of gender confusion in a child.

 • Lack of interest in “gendered” activities – if your child is transgender or questioning their gender identity, you may notice them wanting to participate in activities typically associated with the opposite sex.
-Of course, a child who is not transgendered may be interested in toys and/or games associated with the other sex, so it is important to not automatically assume this behavior means your child is transgender.
+Of course, a child who is not transgender may be interested in toys and/or games associated with the other sex, so it is important not to automatically assume this behavior means your child is transgender.

 • Hairstyle – typically, when a child is around 4 or 5 years old, they begin to want to have a say in their haircut and style.
-Transgender children tend to be much more vocal about their haircut and/or style and may protest if parents final say differs from what they want.
+Transgender children tend to be much more vocal about their haircut and/or style and may protest if parents’ final say differs from what they want.
 Although every child is different, in general, transgender girls desire to have shorter hair, while transgender boys prefer the ability to grow their hair out.

 • Disliking their name – if your child has a gendered-aligned name, it might be difficult for them to accept if they are trans.
-If you notice your child talking about changing their name, or requesting others call them by a different name (especially one that is the opposite gender), this could be a sign they are struggling with gender-related issues.
+If you notice your child talking about changing their name or requesting others call them by a different name (especially one that is the opposite gender), this could be a sign they are struggling with gender-related issues.

 • Bathroom behavior – a clear sign of the presence of gender identity issues in any child is their use of bathrooms opposite of their gender identity at birth.
 Yet, more often than not, this is not the first change in bathroom behavior parents may notice.
-Instead, transgender or gender-confused children may have accidents due to feeling inclined to “hold it” instead of walk into the bathroom designated for the other sex.
+Instead, transgender or gender-confused children may have accidents due to feeling inclined to “hold it” instead of walking into the bathroom designated for the other sex.
 Hopefully, the child is able to verbalize this to a parent or trusted adult.
 But if you notice changes in your child’s behavior around using the bathroom, it is okay to ask.

 • Pronoun changes – as more people come out as transgender, the need for gender-neutral pronouns becomes apparent.
 Personal pronouns are important for all individuals.
 But for those who are questioning their gender identity, personal pronouns can mean the difference between acceptance and rejection by others.
 If your child is referring to themselves with gender pronouns opposite of their born gender identity, they could be transgender.
 Notice if your child feels more comfortable being referred to as the other sex; ask questions about their preferred pronouns.